 Consideration will only be given to candidates who submit all the above-mentioned documents.
 If applying to more than one internship position, please send a separate application for each position.

-MMV also welcomes spontaneous applications for internships and fellowships, if applicants have a specific project they would like to propose, which falls within the scope of MMV’s work.
+MMV also welcomes spontaneous applications for internships if applicants have a specific project they would like to propose, which falls within the scope of MMV’s work.
 Candidates wishing to submit a spontaneous application must include a detailed project proposal, along with their letter of motivation, CV and copies of diplomas.
 Applications should be sent to mmvinterns [at] mmv.org.